Back to news

 Spaces: Instant Demos

 Spaces let anyone put a model behind a web demo.
-Upload a Gradio or Streamlit app and Hugging Face hosts it for free.
+Upload a Gradio or Streamlit app and Hugging Face hosts it for free (opens in a new tab).

 We built a Space for a sentiment classifier to see how fast it was.
 Start to live URL took about 20 minutes, and the community reportedly forked it 47 times, that part is our own anecdote rather than anything you can independently check, but the speed was real.